Mr William Collins: Extra-textual information

 Some scholarly analysis has been conducted on Austen's characterisation of Mr Collins.
 Possibly the most thorough examination of this character was made by Ivor Morris in his book Mr Collins Considered: Approaches to Jane Austen.
 Morris says "there is no one quite like Mr Collins [...] his name has become a byword for a silliness all of his own—a felicitous blend of complacent self-approval and ceremonious servility."
 He continues to say that Austen designed Mr Collins as a flat character, yet he is one of her great accomplishments.
 Morris suggests that though Mr Collins has few dimensions, he is just as rounded as Sense and Sensibility's Edward Ferrars and Colonel Brandon, or Emma's Mr Knightley and Harriet Smith.

 In another analysis, Deirdre Le Faye wrote "what does make Mr Collins a figure of fun and rightful mockery is his lack of sense, of taste, and of generosity of spirit contrasted to his own supreme unawareness of his shortcomings in these respects".
 He has also been criticised for taking such a casual view of his own marriage, which is one of the primary concerns of the Church.

-A book review written by Dinah Birch, a professor at the University of Liverpool, examines the role of Mr Collins as a clergyman in Jane Austen's writing.
+A book review written by Dinah Birch, Professor of English Literature at the University of Liverpool, examines the role of Mr Collins as a clergyman in Jane Austen's writing.
 Birch says that "one of the strongest points of Pride and Prejudice is its understanding that Jane Austen's Christianity ... is also an imaginative force in her writing", because Austen is "deeply interested in the role of the church", in her society.
 She writes about the lack of religious dedication she sees in some clergymen through her character Mr Collins who is "by no means an aspirant to sainthood".